 Kostow (2003) reviewed information on the abundance and distribution of resident O. mykiss for the Upper Willamette River steelhead ESU and found no quantitative estimates of abundance for resident O. mykiss in any upper Willamette River population.
 However, expert opinion indicates that resident O. mykiss are rare in this ESU.
 Cutthroat trout (O. clarki) are found throughout much of the Willamette River basin and tend not to co-occur with resident O. mykiss.
 Resident O. mykiss in the Middle Fork Willamette and McKenzie rivers might normally be considered to be case 1, because there are no obvious barriers to anadromous access to these areas.
-Nevertheless, no evidence shows steelhead historically inhabited these basins,
+Nevertheless, no evidence shows steelhead historically inhabited these basins, a The potential current habitat is the kilometers of stream below all currently impassable barriers between a gradient of 0.5% and 4%.

-Population Potential current habitat (%) ^a Potential historical habitat (km) ^b Current to historical habitat ratio ^c
+Population Potential current habitat (%)a Potential historical habitat (km) b Current to historical habitat ratio c

 Mollala River 524 827 63

 North Santiam River 210 347 61

 South Santiam River 581 856 68

 Calapooia River 203 318 64

 West side tributaries 1,376 2,053 67

 Table 50.
-Historical populations of Upper Willamette River ESU steelhead and loss of habitat from b arriers.
+Historical po pulations of Upper Willamette River ESU s steelhead and loss of habitat from barriers.